 Long term damage

 While algae might not in the short period cause any particular damage to your roof, this is not the case in the long term.
-Accumulation of algae on your roof over an extended period will inadvertently destroy the shingles; thereby, necessitating roof repair in Northern Kentucky.
+Accumulation of algae on your roof over an extended period will inadvertently destroy the shingles; thereby, necessitating roof repair in St. Simons Island Georgia.
 They can cause corrosion and other similar effects.
 Furthermore, it is better to prevent algae growth on your roof than looking for a way to get rid of them after getting grounded.
 This is because the scrubbing and power washing reduces the granules on the shingles; thus, reducing the life of your roofing system.
 All these and much more are the long-term damaging impacts of algae growth and accumulation on your rooftop can cause.

 How do i prevent algae growth on my rooftop?